 Granada is a University city with 60.000 students out of 300.000 inhabitants.

-Granada has Islamic architecture, Arabic flavored streets, and plenty of monumental churches and tapas bars.
+Granada has Islamic architecture, Arabic-flavored streets, and many monumental churches and tapas bars.

 Granada is the birthplace of the famous Spanish poet Federico García Lorca.

-Alhambra is a word linked to Granada; it is one of the wonders of the world.
+Alhambra is a word linked to Granada; it is one of the world's wonders.

-Enjoy the Mediterranean coast, discover the lively nightlife, participate in winter sports, and other outdoor activities in the Sierra Nevada National Park.
+Enjoy the Mediterranean coast, discover the lively nightlife, and participate in winter sports and other outdoor activities in the Sierra Nevada National Park.

 Visit the Alpujarras' white villages; watch flamenco in the gipsy area of Sacromonte; visit the Arabic baths; stroll through the narrow streets of the old Arabic quarter Albaicín.